NVIDIA/aistore/README.md

 ### Managing filesystems

 A target uses the configuration option `fspaths` as the list of local directories where the targets stores objects.
 A `fspath` aka `mountpath` (both terms are used interchangeably) is, simply, a local directory that is serviced by a local filesystem.
 NOTE: there must be a 1-to-1 relationship between a `fspath` and an underlying local filesystem.
+Note this is not the case in dev environments where multiple mountpaths can exist on a single filesystem.

 DFC REST API makes it possible to list, add, remove, enable, and disable a `fspath` (and, therefore, the corresponding local filesystem) at runtime.
 Filesystem's health checker (FSHC) monitors the health of all local filesystems: a filesystem that "accumulates" I/O errors will be disabled and taken out, as far as the DFC built-in mechanism of object distribution.
 For further details about FSHC and filesystem REST API, please [see FSHC readme](./fshc.md).

 Warning: as of the version 1.2, all changes done via REST API are not persistent.
+Note mountpaths that contain "/local/" or "/cloud/" anywhere in their path are not valid and cannot be added.
+This also applies to mountpaths that end in "/local" or "/cloud".

 ### Disabling extended attributes